 After completing this activity, participants should be able to:

-- Outline the etiology of chronic wounds and extrinsic factors that contribute to and affect wound healing outcomes.
+- Summarize the etiology of chronic wounds and extrinsic factors that contribute to and affect wound healing outcomes

-- Describe the phases of wound healing and the associated microenvironment, cellular components and their functions in wound healing.
+- Explain the phases of wound healing and the associated microenvironment, cellular components and their functions in wound healing

-- Describe specific diagnostic tests, examination tests, lab tests and measures related to wound assessment and management and the components of documentation
+- Describe specific diagnostic tests, examination tests, lab tests, and measures related to wound assessment and management and the components of documentation

-- Describe specific treatment interventions for chronic wounds including debridement, topical therapies, and biophysical agents.
+- Outline specific treatment interventions for chronic wounds including nutritional management, debridement, topical therapies, and biophysical agents

-Physicians, Pharmacists, Podiatrists, Wound Care Surgeons, Physical Therapists and PTAs, Occupational Therapists and OTAs, Nurse Practitioners, Physician Assistants, Masters Prepared Nurses, Registered Nurses, Associate Degree Nurses, Dietitians, Sales and Marketing Specialists within wound care.
+Physicians, Podiatrists, Wound Care Surgeons, Physical Therapists and PTAs, Occupational Therapists and OTAs, Nurse Practitioners, Physician Assistants, Masters Prepared Nurses, Registered Nurses, Associate Degree Nurses, LPN/LVNs, CNAs, Dietitians, and Sales and Marketing Specialists within wound care.